kumu/weavr-docs/welcome.md

 _Subtitles available.
 Click the CC icon in the bottom-right corner of the video to turn them on._

 <iframe src="https://www.youtube.com/embed/7EoSLVAZ4b8" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+If you have any additional questions, don't hesitate to contact us at support@weavr.app!